How to Start Saving for College and Alternatives to 529 Plans

-It’s the quintessential question of any new parent -- and it can remain
+It’s the quintessential question of any new parent — and it can remain on your mind as your child grows and gets older: how are you going to pay for their college?

 And with the way things are now, saving for college feels intimidating as the cost of higher education continues to rise.
 Many parents are also motivated by their own student loan debt, wanting to start saving for college to help their children as much as possible, so they don’t face the same financial struggles.